Leodicap99/sports-day-frontend/README.md

 ## Things to take care of
 1. form resizes when error messages are shown
-2. Export the check on fields so u can reuse in login page
-3. webvitals
+2. webvitals
-4. Store all constants and strings in a utils folder
+3. Store all constants and strings in a utils folder
-5. Add search and sort field for all events and selected events
+4. Add search and sort field for all events and selected events
+5. Combine your frontend and backend into one folder structure
+6. accessibility